gregglind/micropilot/README.md

 Supported Versions
 ----------------------

 Desktop Firefox 17+ is supported.
 (16's IndexedDB is too different).
-If you need Firefox 17 support, remember to copy `lib/indexed-db-17.js`.
+Firefox 17 needs`lib/indexed-db-17.js`.
 18+ doesn't require this.

 Mobile Firefox 21+ is known to work.
 Other versions are untested, but probably safe.

-Checking this is your responsibility.
+Verifying version compatability is your responsibility.

 ```
   if (require('sdk/system/xul-app').version < 17){